nvim-telekasten/telekasten.nvim/README.md

 3. `yaml-bare`: bare tags in a tag collection in the yaml metadata:

 See the documentation for more details regarding the tag syntax (`:h telekaten.tag_notation`).

 ### Templates

 To streamline your workflow, it is possible to create various note templates and call them upon note creation.
-These templates will substitute various terms (date, times, file names, uuid, etc).
+These templates will substitute various terms (date, times, file names, UUID, etc).

 A simple template can be: